 During sophomore year, VIP students build on the growth they achieved as freshmen.
-Having identified a vocational area of interest, their classroom experiences continue to help them develop essential skills, and they participate in a community-based vocational internship in one of seven focus areas: childhood recreation, eldercare, office skills/clerical, retail, food services, maintenance and hospitality.
-Examples of placements by focus area are Sodexo Inc. for food service, The Arbors Assisted Living for eldercare, and Marshalls and Paper Factory stores for retail.
-Sophomore students also hone communications skills in classes and are taught in technology-rich environments with computers, Smart BoardsTM, and digital video to foster learning.
+For students in the vocational program, their classroom experiences continue to help them develop essential skills, and they participate in a community-based vocational internship in one of seven focus areas: childhood recreation, office skills/clerical, retail, electronics recycling, food services, maintenance and hospitality.
+Examples of placements by focus area are Sodexo Inc. for food service, eWorks for electronics recycling, as well as Marshalls and Paper Factory stores for retail.
+Sophomore students also hone communications skills in classes and are taught in technology-rich environments with computers, Smart BoardsTM, and videos to foster learning.
 For example, the food and nutrition class provides students with instruction on preparing healthy meals in a newly constructed teaching kitchen with a computer-teaching podium and a large plasma-screen monitor.
+Students in the Pre-Degree Program begin taking from 3-9 credits at the NYIT Old Westbury campus.
+They particularly focus on core classes easily transferred to other academic institutions.